- Forrester created another TCO/ROI study that was paid for by SAP.

 “Please use historical timelines rather than ‘optimal scenario’ timelines.”

-Therefore, the client’s knowledge level and the time required for knowledge transfer must be estimated, along with all of the other realities of projects.
+Therefore, the client’s knowledge level and the time required for knowledge transfer must be estimated, along with all the other project realities.
 Another example of this is integration.
 IT departments are slow to respond with extract creation.

 Software Vendors Faking Enthusiasm for TCO